 We also did a coloring page called V is for vegetable included below:

-I was able to get the dirt at my local super store for less than $10.
+I was able to get the dirt at my local super store.
 I got the rest of the supplies on Amazon.
-There was more than enough for our group which is five children.
+There was more than enough for our group which has five children total.

-As the plants started to grow larger, we did have to transfer the seeds to larger pots, but I found these awesome ones on Amazon for just under $3!
+As the plants started to grow larger, we did have to transfer the seeds to larger pots, but I found these awesome ones on Amazon.
 If you have gardening space or pots hanging out in your garage that might not be an issue though.

 If you liked this growing plants homeschool preschool activity, you might also like: